YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

 - USS Casablanca joins the Tier Guide as T1 (T0.5 to T0 depending on carrier presence).
 - USS Intrepid joins the Tier Guide as T1.5.
 - USS Cooper joins the Tier Guide as T2.
-- USS Bluegill joins the Tier Gudide as a O2 Submarine.
+- USS Bluegill joins the Tier Guide as a O2 Submarine.

 - USS Marblehead joins the Untier Guide as Worst CL In The Game.